Who should apply for financial assistance?

 Basically, the electronic Master Promissory Note is a formal agreement or 'promise' to repay a Federal Student Loan - Perkins or Direct Loan.
 The form will take about 30 minutes to complete and you will need:

-• Your Personal Identification Number or PIN from completing your FREE Application for Federal Student Aid (FAFSA)
+• Your FSA ID (username and password) from completing your FREE Application for Federal Student Aid (FAFSA)

 • Personal contact information